 - 10 Reasons to Apply to the the Department of Health Behavior

 - Diversity and Inclusion at Gillings

 The Department of Health Behavior has a talented, engaged and committed student body consisting of individuals from a variety of backgrounds and walks of life.

-Through their coursework, students learn from leading researchers and practitioners and work on current public health problems both in the classroom and out in the field.
+Through their coursework, students learn from leading researchers and practitioners and work on current public health problems both in the classroom and in practice.
 MPH students must complete a practicum and Capstone Project project.Doctoral students develop the skills to lead and conduct research projects.
 Our Student Services Team provides resources on topics including the School, University, community, in-state residency and housing.

-Outside of the classroom, there are a variety of professional, personal and career development extracurricular activities for students to take part in.
-Many take up leadership roles with the Minority Health Conference, publish and present their work in journals and conferences across the country, and some even begin their own initiatives.
+Outside the classroom, they pursue professional, personal and career development extracurricular activities for students.
+Many of our students take leadership roles with the Minority Health Conference, publish and present their work in journals and conferences across the country.
+Some begin their own initiatives.

 Health behavior students graduate from a distinguished school of public health with a versatile, marketable skill-set.
 Employers recognize the outstanding experience and training students gain from the Gillings School of Global Public Health, giving our graduates an edge in the job market.
 Our alumni occupy a range of positions such as: senior research analyst, professor, behaviorist, community health educator, and program and evaluation consultant.
 See more about what our alumni are doing.

 “The mentorship and resources I have received as a student allowed me to secure a $50,000 grant from the State Employees Credit Union to fund MYHEALTHED, which aims to provide high-quality, individualized sexual health education online in order to decrease rates of teen pregnancy and prevent STIs.”